 The following notice will give you additional details about the type of contamination that has been found at the site.
 Please note: the groundwater contamination at the site is very shallow and is not the groundwater that the City of Houston uses for some of its drinking water.
-Most of the City's drinking water is now from surface water (Lakes Houston, Cornce, and Uringston).
+Most of the City's drinking water is now from surface water (Lakes Houston, Conrole, and Uningston).

 The purpose of this public meeting is to inform you, the nearby neighbors and well owners, about the Municipal Settings Designation (MSD) program and the application.
-During the meeting a representative from the city will talk about the MSD program and then the MSD applicant will talk about the sile.
+During the meeting a representative from the city will talk about the MSD program and then the MSD applicant will talk about the site.
 You may come to the meeting just to listen or you can share a comment.
-Comments can be given in person at the meeting or you can send them to the State of Texas and/or to the City of Houston at the following addresses.
+Comments can be given in person at the meeting of you can earl them to the State of Texas and/or to the City of Houston at the following